MarcOnTheMoon/coding_learners_arduino/README.md

 ## RC-controlled cars
 <img src="./assets/images/RC_Car.png" height="100">

 As many student projects use RC model cars, there is an introduction how to control RC cars by Arduino boards.
-I want to rework the material before uploading it, though.
-Please be patient.
 Topics covered include:

 1. Receiver channels, signals, and principle components of a RC car
 1. Control steering and throttle directly by Arduino-generated signals